danahalghamdi80-ctrl/ARTI308-Assignment2/README.md

 ## Methodology Diagram
 ![Methodology Diagram](methodology-diagram.png)

+This methodology diagram was created with the assistance of an AI tool and customized to fit the requirements of this lab.

 The methodology diagram illustrates the main steps of the machine learning workflow, starting from dataset selection and ending with the final results.